sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/200 - field-query-object/130 - types.md

-periodDelimitedCurrency
+Period Delimited Currency
 ----

 Returns numbers as absolute values.
-Recognizes European formatting (i.e., 1.500,06).
-Recognizes abbreviated quantities such as k for thousand.
-For  USA formatting (i.e., 1,500.06), see [currency](doc:types#currency)
+Recognizes European decimal formatting (i.e., 1.500,06).
+Recognizes abbreviated quantities, such as k for thousand.
+For  USA decimal formatting (i.e., 1,500.06), see [currency](doc:types#currency)

 Recognizes digits with the following formatting:

-- no dollar sign, periods every three digits, optional cents after comma
+- periods every three digits, optional cents after comma

-- no dollar sign, up to six digits without commas as only line contents.
-Allow up to nine digits if cents are present.
+- up to six digits without periods as only line contents.
+Allow up to nine digits if cents following comma are present.

 Recognizes abbreviated and written-out quantities as follows: